A list of illustrated talks, guided visits and activities offered by Surrey History Centre

 As family historians know (or will soon come to realise!) genealogical research can generate a huge amount of information, documentation and, if we are lucky, some very precious family archives.
 It is easy to feel overwhelmed by the sheer quantity of these resources, and this talk aims to help you arrange, file and store your family history archives and records.
 With useful hints and practical suggestions you will soon be able to organise (and more importantly) find your sources again!

-The secret marriage of John Donne, and connected lives in Jacobean Surrey and beyond
+The Secret Marriage of John Donne, and Connected Lives in Jacobean Surrey and beyond

 'John Donne, Anne Donne, undone!': Metaphysical poet John Donne secretly married the young Anne More of Loseley in 1601, and was briefly imprisoned for it, on the instigation of her father Sir George More.
 This talk looks at some of the archive evidence of the story which survived in the Loseley manuscripts and elsewhere, and explores some of the connections between its participants in the early 17th century.
-This talk will be available from mid-October 2023.

 Do you have a visual impairment?